AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <a href="Asath.html">Asath</a>., the Eye, is a worshipped Nesa, or god, that guides Asceptim and followers.
 Asath's rise of influence began alongside the <a href="Line from Few">Line from Few</a>, causing the development of the <a href="Rites of Huma.html">Rites of Huma</a>, a series of religious rites contained in <a href="Ester Slate.html">Ester Slates</a>.
 These rites are governing documents that influence policy and spiritual practices in Sol Unita.

-**Example: a few Rites of Huma**:
+**Example: the Rite of Rule**:
-- *Rite of Passage*: The foundational journey from ignorance to enlightenment.
-- *Rite of Decomposition*: Acceptance of impermanence and understanding life’s cyclical nature.
+*"If you do not understand that which you rule, you do not rule anything at all."*

 - *Rite of Rule*: Guidance for leaders, channeling ancestral wisdom for just governance.
 <details open>
 <summary><h4>Ophelia Necesse</h4></summary>